vgopari/vgopari/README.md

 ## 💫 About Me
 Welcome to my GitHub profile!
-I'm Vamshi Gopari, a passionate Software Engineer seeking breakthrough opportunities to elevate my career to new heights, with a focus on Java development.
+I'm Vamshi Gopari, a passionate Software Engineer seeking breakthrough opportunities to elevate my career to new heights, with a focus on Full Stack development.

+Check out my [personal portfolio website](https://vgopari.github.io/portfolio) to see my projects, skills, and professional journey!

 #### 🔭 I’m currently working on:
 Engaged in Microservices Architecture Implementation🚀 and Enhancing Data Engineering Skills